ironhack-edu/technical_challenge_DA/README.md

 On Average, the difference between predicted consume value with E10 and predicted consume value with SP98 was 0.03 liters.

 ## Conclusions
 It seems that the E10 oil consume a little bit more than SP98.
-Anyway, since E10 is generally cheaper than SP98 it may be more convenient to use it.
+Anyway, since E10 is generally cheaper than SP98 it may be more convenient to use it. <br>
+I think it would be better to spend more time improving the consume prediction and then extract precise information about the cost of E10 and SP98 to get a more accurate answer.